npbhavya/bacterial-genome-assembly/phage-genome-assembly/README.md

 ## Input file
 Input files are nanopore reads in fast5 format, save the fast5 files to the fast5 directory

-## Conda env
+## Conda environment
 The workflow should be run in conda environment "genome-assembly"

 	source activate genome-assembly

+## Workflow
-Next run the snakemake workflow, the workflow starts with
+First run the snakemake workflow, the workflow starts with
 - fast5 to fastq conversion
 - quality control to remove short reads and low quality reads
 - assembly using unicycler, flye, raven and miniasm